 Today's feast celebrates the Virgin Mary being brought to the temple.
-Mary holds an extra special place for us, because she is the Mother of the Son of God: Jesus Christ.
+She would live there until her betrothal to Joseph.

-As Orthodox Christians, we can learn from the Theotokos, being happy and joyous when we come to church.
+Mary holds an extra special place for us, because she is the Mother of the Son of God: lesus Christ.

-Tradition tells us that when Mary's parents brought her to the temple, she ran up the steps with joy, and lived in God's house with that same love and holiness.
+As members of Christ's Church, we can learn from the Theotokos by her example.
+Tradition tells us that when her parents brought her to the temple, she ran up the steps with joy, and lived in God's house with that same love and holiness.